-The American lifestyle does not provide the human body with sufficient physical activity to enhance or maintain adequate health.
-In reality, our way of life is a serious threat to our health that increases the deterioration rate of the human body and leads to premature illness and mortality.
+The current American way of life does not provide people with sufficient physical activity to maintain good health and improve quality of life.
+Actually, our way of life is such a serious threat to our health that it increases the deterioration rate of the human body and leads to premature illness and death.